Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to be able to contact the company if it is needed........ and as a website owner or creator, I would like to leave the company's contact information for the visitors

 ### Branch